Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Abstract

 \section{Abstract}

-This paper deals with \emph{distributed reinforcement learning} (DRL), which involves a central controller and a group of learners.
-In particular, two DRL settings encountered in several applications are considered: \emph{multi-agent reinforcement learning} (RL) and \emph{parallel RL}, where frequent information exchanges between the learners and the controller are required.
-For many practical distributed systems, however, such as those involving parallel machines for training deep RL algorithms, and multi-robot systems for learning the optimal coordination strategies, the overhead caused by these frequent communication exchanges is considerable, and becomes the bottleneck of the overall performance.
-To address this challenge, a novel policy gradient method is developed here to cope with such communication-constrained DRL settings.
-The proposed approach reduces the communication overhead without degrading learning performance by adaptively skipping the policy gradient communication during iterations.
-It is established analytically that i) the novel algorithm has convergence rate identical to that of the plain-vanilla policy gradient for DRL; while ii) if the distributed computing units are heterogeneous in terms of their reward functions and initial state distributions, the number of communication rounds needed to achieve a desirable learning accuracy is markedly reduced.
-Numerical experiments on a popular multi-agent RL benchmark corroborate the significant communication reduction attained by the novel algorithm compared to alternatives.
+This paper deals with distributed policy optimization in reinforcement learning, which involves a central controller and a group of learners.
+In particular, two typical settings encountered in several applications are considered: \emph{multi-agent reinforcement learning} (RL) and \emph{parallel RL}, where frequent information exchanges between the learners and the controller are required.
+For many practical distributed systems, however, the overhead caused by these frequent communication exchanges is considerable, and becomes the bottleneck of the overall performance.
+To address this challenge, a novel policy gradient approach is developed for solving distributed RL.
+The novel approach adaptively skips the policy gradient communication during iterations, and can reduce the communication overhead without degrading learning performance.
+It is established analytically that: i) the novel algorithm has convergence rate identical to that of the plain-vanilla policy gradient; while ii) if the distributed learners are heterogeneous in terms of their reward functions, the number of communication rounds needed to achieve a desirable learning accuracy is markedly reduced.
+Numerical experiments corroborate the communication reduction attained by the novel algorithm compared to alternatives.